BillZhu09/CE901_Implementation-of-RISCV-core-on-NEORV32-simulation/Linux Virtual Machine.md

 network through the host computer system by translating all Internet requests through the VMware player, much like a gateway router.
 This gives your virtual machine a private network address separate from your home network.

+**d.** When you are finished click OK.

+**e.** Click Play virtual machine to launch your virtual machine and boot to Linux.
+When the boot process has completed you should be presented with a Linux Mint desktop.

+**f.** To permanently install Linux Mint on the virtual machine hard disk drive, on the desktop, double-click the Install Linux Mint disk icon and follow the installation procedure.
+During the installation, you will be presented with a warning message that installing to the drive will erase everything on the disk drive; this refers to the virtual disk drive, not the host computer physical disk drive.

+**g.** When you have finished the installation procedure, you should have a Linux Mint virtual machine that you can run in a window alongside your host computer system.